 This form should be typed or printed in black ink.
-After completing this form, you should file the original with the clerk of the circuit court in the county where your case is filed and keep a copy for your records.
-A copy of this form must be served on any other party in your case.
-Service must be in accordance with Florida Rule of Judicial Administration 2.516.
+After completing this form, you should file the original with the clerk of the circuit court in the county where your case was filed and keep a copy for your records.